skohub-io/skohub-vocabs/README.md

 ## Running the webhook server

-The webhook server allows to trigger a build when vocabularies are updated (i.e. changes are merged into the `master` branch) on GitHub.
+The webhook server allows to trigger a build when vocabularies are updated (i.e. changes are merged into the `main` branch) on GitHub.

 Running `npm run listen` will start the server on the defined `PORT` and expose a `build` endpoint.
 In order to wire this up with GitHub, this has to be available to the public.
 You can then configure the webhook in your GitHub repositories settings: